hellokelvin/career/junior-test-backend/README.md

 #### 2. The backend

 We want to show our client that we are able to make administration interfaces.
-We want him to be able to _list_, _add_, _edit_ and _delete_ any expense type and its associated carbon footprint ratio.
+We want them to be able to _list_, _add_, _edit_ and _delete_ any expense type and its associated carbon footprint ratio.
 For the sake of simplicity, this administration interface **doesn't have to be protected**.

 ### Data

-We have these following data to put in the database.
+We have these following data to put into the database.
 Ratio gives you the amount of CO2 for 1 euro spent in its associated expense type (ie: 1 euro spent for a regular flight ticket means a carbon footprint of 3600 grams).

 Expense type | Ratio (carbon footprint for 1 euro spent)
 ------------ | -------------